godspeedsystems/gs-documentation/docs/microservices-framework/authorization/overview.md

 statusCodes: [401, 403, ....]
 ```
 :::note
-The authentication workflow gets called when any request returns the specified `statusCodes`.
+The authentication function gets called when any request returns the specified `statusCodes`.
 :::